mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - RT streaming engine that catpures stream of data from an input, applies a query to extract & manipulate data from the stream & writes output for analysis or further processing
     - Data Eng can use this into data archs that capture streaming data for ingestion or RT visuals/reports
 - **Azure Data Explorer**
+    - stand alone service that allows you to query just about any azure data store
-    - stand alone service that offers same high perf queries of log & telemetry data as Azure synapse data explorer
+        - offers same high perf queries of log & telemetry data as Azure synapse data explorer
     - on-demand analysis of large volumes of data from text logs, websites & IoT devices using a common query language for all data sources
     - can be used by analysts to query & analyze data that includes timestamps...
 - **Microsoft Purview**